 Pays some of the costs that Part A (hospital care) and Part B (doctor and outpatient care) don't cover.
 It fills the gaps.

 Important: These plans do not include prescription drug coverage.

 Private companies sell individual insurance policies that fill the gaps that Original Medicare Parts A and B don't cover, like copayments, coinsurance, and deductibles.

 - Medigap requires a monthly premium.
 Premiums vary depending on the coverage you choose.

-- Approved Medicare Supplement plans and prices (PDF, 161KB)
+- Approved Medicare Supplement plans and prices and covered services (PDF, 219KB)

 How can I enroll?

 - You must be enrolled in Original Medicare, Parts A and B, to qualify for Medicare Supplement plans.

 - The best time to enroll in a Medigap plan is during the first six months in which you are age 65 or older and also enrolled in Part B.